x0a/uBO-YouTube/docs/notes.md

 And use onbeforescriptexecute to catch the object during initial load.

 ## CHANNEL INFORMATION
-In the polyfill design, YouTube has conveniently placed the channel data in *\[htmlElement\]*.data.navigationEndpoint.browseEndpoint.browseId or *\[htmlElement\]*.data.response.metadata.channelMetadataRenderer.externalId in the case of the channel page.
+In the Polymer design, YouTube has conveniently placed the channel data in *\[htmlElement\]*.data.navigationEndpoint.browseEndpoint.browseId or *\[htmlElement\]*.data.response.metadata.channelMetadataRenderer.externalId in the case of the channel page.

 The container that we place the whitelist button into is